-Texas's DWI Implied Consent Laws: Refusing Blood or Breath Alcohol Test
+Texas's DWI Implied Consent Laws and Blood or Breath Alcohol Tests

 If you are stopped for driving while intoxicated (DWI), can you refuse chemical testing?